ruiyichee/SUTD-App-Store/README.md

 This is a simple CRUD (Create, Read, Update, Delete) web app that is built on Angular 2 as frontend and with Django as backend to provide REST API end points.

 ## Before Running
+1. Git clone the project by running `git clone https://github.com/yinjisheng311/SUTDAppStore.git`
-0. This web app requires Angular 2.
+2. This web app requires Angular 2.
 To download Angular 2, make sure you have node.js and npm.
 Visit `https://nodejs.org/en/download/` to download Node.js for your device.
 Check that you have at least node 6.9.x and npm 3.x.x by running `node -v` and `npm -v` in a terminal/console window.
-1. cd into `SUTDAppStore/SUTDAppStore/Frontend`.
+3. cd into `SUTDAppStore/SUTDAppStore/Frontend`.
 Download Angular 2 CLI.
 ```
 npm install @angular/cli
 ```
-2. Launch your virtual environment and download the necessary Django libraries and packages.
+4. Launch your virtual environment and download the necessary Django libraries and packages.
 Make sure you are using Python 3.
 ```
 pip install django